JMAConsulting/biz.jmaconsulting.autoreply.twilo.sms/README.md

     1. Edit the SMS Provider to add auto-reply text.
         1. Check on 'Autoreply to inbound SMS messages?' and add sms text into 'Content of Autoreply to send' textarea field.

-JMA Consulting developed and maintains this extension.
+This extension has been developed and is being maintained by JMA.

-Many thanks to New Reach Media for sponsoring the development of this extension.
+Many thanks to [a New Reach Media](https://www.newreachmedia.com/) for sponsoring the development of this extension.